jhowell702/CPE400-Fall-MeshNetwork/CPE400-Fall-MeshNetwork/README.md

 cmake ..
 ```

-If cmake is not installed on the system, a pregenerated Makefile is included.
-Simply run the terminal command in the linux_build folder:
+Following running cmake, run the Makefile using the command:

 ```bash
 make
 ```

 ## Run Instructions
-After the code successfully compiles, run the command in the same directory as compilation the command:
+After the code successfully compiles, in the same director linux_build, run the command to run the code:

 ```bash
 ./CPE400-Fall-MeshNetwork